Analyzing the Roles of Language and Vision in Learning from Limited Data: Methods

-\textbf{Simulation 1:} \textbf{To what degree can a full LLM maintain visual understanding performance compared to a full VLM?} We compared the full \texttt{Vision-Knowledge- Reasoning} \textbf{V}LM to \texttt{Knowledge-Reasoning-Examples} as the full LLM.
-The purpose was to understand the \textit{sufficiency} of language in visual understanding by removing visual processing.
+\textbf{Simulation 1:} \textbf{How close can an LLM (lacking visual processing) get to the performance of a \textbf{V}LM (with visual processing)?} We compared the full \texttt{Vision-Knowledge-Reasoning} (\figref{fig:cog_arch_all}A) \textbf{V}LM to the full \texttt{Knowledge-Reasoning-Examples} (\figref{fig:cog_arch_all}D) LLM.
+The goal was to obtain a lower bound on the value of language in visual understanding by removing visual processing.

-\textbf{Simulation 2:} \textbf{How do the LLM's various components contribute to its performance?} Here, we used the full \texttt{Knowledge-Reasoning-Examples} LLM as a baseline and compared it to the three cognitive architectures, each removing one of the components: \texttt{Knowledge-Reasoning}, \texttt{Reasoning-Examples}, and \texttt{Knowledge-Examples}.
-By removing one component at a time, we could evaluate how important each one is to language-only performance.
+\textbf{Simulation 2:} \textbf{How do the LLM's various components contribute to its performance?} Here, we used the full \texttt{Knowledge-Reasoning-Examples} (\figref{fig:cog_arch_all}D) LLM as a baseline and compared it to the following three cognitive architectures, each removing one of the components: \texttt{Knowledge-Reasoning} (\figref{fig:cog_arch_all}E), \texttt{Reasoning-Examples} (\figref{fig:cog_arch_all}F), and \texttt{Knowledge-Examples} (\figref{fig:cog_arch_all}G).
+By removing one component at a time, we could evaluate how necessary each is to understanding in the absence of visual processing.

-\textbf{Simulation 3:} \textbf{How does a vision model lacking language compare to the VLM?} Lastly, we compared the vision-only architectures, \texttt{Vision-Knowledge- Examples} and \texttt{Vision-Examples} to the full \textbf{V}LM \texttt{Vision- Knowledge-Reasoning}.
-The purpose was to understand how visual processing in the absence of language could perform, helping us identify both the \textit{necessity} of language in visual understanding and the importance of knowledge when lacking language.
+\textbf{Simulation 3:} \textbf{How does a vision model lacking language compare to the VLM?} Lastly, we compared the vision-only architectures, \texttt{Vision-Knowledge-Examples} (\figref{fig:cog_arch_all}B) and \texttt{Vision-Examples} (\figref{fig:cog_arch_all}C) to the full \textbf{V}LM \texttt{Vision-Knowledge-Reasoning} (\figref{fig:cog_arch_all}A).
+The purpose was to understand how visual processing in the absence of language could perform, helping us identify a lower bound of both the necessity of language in visual understanding and of knowledge when lacking language.